 Layouts for a Beginner: Repurposing Templates

 With that in mind, this post is designed and crafted in mind to be that first step out of your comfort zone.
 We know you need to start somewhere, and with so many information out there, analysis-paralysis can kick in.
 That’s why we’ll give you concrete and specific examples on how you could create your first infographic by simply and easily repurposing two of our templates.
+You can follow along by creating a free account.

 These templates are: